ahmadraza009/tmdb-app/README.md

 A demo video inside demo folder

 Use of Angular Material to display movie tiles
-To run the app: You need to replace token in environment.ts with your own from TMDB and then run ng serve
+To run the app: Run npm install.
+Replace token in environment.ts with your own from TMDB Run ng serve

 ## Development server